Hoffee-Toffee/Troll-Toll-Calculator/README.md

-# Bridge Troll Toll Calculator
+# Bridge Troll Revenue Optimizer

 ## Week 7 Large group project

-The focus of this app is to practice using the Full Stack we teach, (with auth in place) in a large scale app.

-The idea of the app is to provide a platform for calculating tolls for various bridges using the Auckland Transport API.
-Users can log in, input their route details, and the app will calculate the toll based on the selected bridge.
+The goal of this app is to provide a platform for bridge toll operators to optimize their revenue by analyzing toll collection data.
+The app will utilize the Auckland Transport API to fetch real-time data on bridges, allowing toll operators to assess the best times of the day and other factors influencing toll collection.

 ## The Tech